For Friends and Family

 How to provide emotional and practical support to a loved one with breast cancer

-Posted by Sara Liyanage on 13 August 2021
+Posted by Future Dreams Team on 13 August 2021

-I keep barking on about how in life, everyone needs to know that they are cared about, writes Sara.
-But that is because it is so important to show someone that you care about them when they have been diagnosed with cancer.
-A cancer diagnosis turns your world upside down and overnight you can become scared, emotional, vulnerable and anxious.
-Having friends and family step up and show kindness is a lifeline that can carry you through from diagnosis to the end of treatment (and importantly, beyond).
+in life, everyone needs to know that they are cared about.
+A cancer diagnosis turns someone’s world upside down and overnight they can become scared, emotional, vulnerable and anxious.
+Having friends and family step up and show kindness is a lifeline that can carry someone through from diagnosis to the end of treatment (and importantly, beyond).

 Practical support to help someone going through breast cancer

-1. Deliver meals she can freeze and reheat at a later date (but check if any food allergies, taste issues arising out of treatment etc.).
+1. Deliver meals which can be freezed and reheated at a later date (but check if any food allergies, taste issues arising out of treatment etc.).

 2. Help with childcare after school, at weekends and during school holidays.